KILTprotocol/docs/docs/develop/03_workshop/05_claimer/02_request.md

  KILT is an open system.
  Anyone/anything can make a claim about themselves and attest this claim.
- But a claim only has value if the verifier _trusts_ the attester.
+ But a claim only has value if the Verifier _trusts_ the Attester.

 :::